Black History Month Lesson Plan: 14 Ideas for 2026

 Top 14 Black History Month Lesson Plan Ideas

-Building on foundational concepts, this collection of fifteen lesson plans offers practical and creative ways to integrate African American history into the daily curriculum.
-These activities are curated to span various learning styles, from research projects to interactive museum displays, ensuring every student finds a meaningful connection to the legacy of Black excellence.
-By exploring these diverse approaches, educators can foster a deeper appreciation for the leaders, inventors, and milestones that have shaped our world.
+This collection of lesson plans offers practical, creative ways to integrate African American history into your daily curriculum.
+The activities span various learning styles, from research projects to interactive museum displays, ensuring every student finds a meaningful connection to the legacy of Black excellence.

 1. Use Black History Lesson Plans